exceptionless/Website/2015-06-29-exceptionless-case-study-scientific-lab-equipment.md

 ## The Questions

-When a user hits a certain number of sessions with Exceptionless, we shoot them a quick survey email asking them a few things that might help us improve our product and get a better feel for how our users are utilizing it&#8217;s features.
+When a user hits a certain number of sessions with Exceptionless, we shoot them a quick survey email asking them a few things that might help us improve our product and get a better feel for how our users are utilizing it's features.

 **In a nutshell, we ask the following:**

-  1. What&#8217;s the number one customer-facing bug Exceptionless helped you squash?
+  1. What's the number one customer-facing bug Exceptionless helped you squash?
   2. Were you surprised at the initial results of using Exceptionless for the first time?
 How many errors were you seeing?
   3. What is the number one internal bug you were able to track down with Exceptionless?
-  4. If you had one feature you&#8217;d like us to add to Exceptionless, what would it be?
+  4. If you had one feature you'd like us to add to Exceptionless, what would it be?
   5. What other examples or feedback do you have?

 ## Answer Time!